7 Years Ago: Miranda Lambert Earns Gold for ‘Revolution’ Album

 “I wrote so personally it actually scared me that I was putting it on tape for all to hear,” she added.
 “But that is what it takes.”

 Revolution also helped launch Lambert’s reputation as one of the top winners at awards ceremonies.
-“The House That Built Me” earned Lambert a Grammy Award, for Best Female Country Vocal Performance, as well as three ACM Awards — Single Record of the Year, Song of the Year and Video of the Year — and CMA Awards for Song of the Year and Music Video of the Year.
-Revolution earned an ACM Award and a CMA Award for Album of the Year.
+“The House That Built Me” earned Lambert a Grammys trophy, for Best Female Country Vocal Performance, as well as three ACM Awards — Single Record of the Year, Song of the Year and Video of the Year — and CMA Awards for Song of the Year and Music Video of the Year.
+Revolution earned an ACM and a CMA for Album of the Year.

 Revolution is available for download on iTunes.